SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

       }
    <- These two vectors are equivalent.

+Swift provides default implementations of the equivalence operators for certain kinds of custom types:

-If your custom structure has only stored properties that conform to the ``Equatable`` protocol, or your custom enumeration has no associated types or only associated types that conform to the ``Equatable`` protocol, your type can receive automatically synthesized default implementations of the equivalence operators.
+- structures that have only stored properties that conform to the ``Equatable`` protocol
+- enumerations that have only associated types that conform to the ``Equatable`` protocol
+- enumerations with no associated types

-To receive these synthesized default implementations, declare ``Equatable`` conformance as part of the types original declaration.
+Declare ``Equatable`` conformance as part of the type's original declaration to receive these default implementations.

 This example defines a ``Vector3D`` structure for a three-dimensional position vector ``(x, y, z)``,